redhat-cip/dci-openshift-app-agent/README.md

 The test results for each operator can be submitted to the [Red Hat connect Site](https://connect.redhat.com/).
 Please see [Preflight Role](https://github.com/redhatci/ocp/tree/main/roles/preflight/README.md) documentation about how to enable this feature.

-### Cloud Native Functions (CNF) Certification tests
+### Red Hat Best Practices Test Suite for Kubernetes

-The [CNF_cert role](https://github.com/redhatci/ocp/tree/main/roles/cnf_cert/README.md) allows the deployment of CNFs and run the defined [Tests Network Functions (TNF)](https://github.com/test-network-function/cnf-certification-test) in the order to meet minimum requirements for Red Hat OpenShift Certification.
+The [k8s_best_practices_certsuite role](https://github.com/redhatci/ocp/tree/main/roles/k8s_best_practices_certsuite/README.md) allows to run the [certsuite tests](https://github.com/test-network-function/cnf-certification-test) in order to meet minimum requirements for Red Hat OpenShift Certification.

-For specific details about the features and variables for this test suite see: [CNF_cert role](https://github.com/redhatci/ocp/tree/main/roles/cnf_cert/README.md) documentation.
+For specific details about the features and variables for this test suite see: [k8s_best_practices_certsuite role](https://github.com/redhatci/ocp/tree/main/roles/k8s_best_practices_certsuite/README.md) documentation.

-Also, the [tnf_test_example sample](samples/tnf_test_example/README.md) can be followed as a good example of how to deploy a workload to be tested by the CNF Cert Suite.
+Also, the [tnf_test_example sample](samples/tnf_test_example/README.md) can be followed as a good example of how to deploy a workload to be tested by the Red Hat Best Practices Test Suite for Kubernetes.

 ### Helm Chart Verifier